 Nadine B. Andreas Artists in Residence

-The Department of Theatre & Dance, through the generosity of David and Lowell Andreas in honor of their wife and mother, will host the following Artists in Residence during 2008-09.
-Most will include a public master class or public performance (click on the names below to see more pictures from their time at Minnesota State Mankato).
+The Department of Theatre & Dance, through the generosity of David and Lowell Andreas in honor of their wife and mother, hosted the following Artists in Residence during 2008-09.

 (Indonesian/Javanese)—World Dance class, Jan.
 24

 Tri Sutrisno has danced and taught in Indonesia, New Zealand and Minnesota.
 Born in Surakarta, Java, she began learning dance at the age of seven.
 A specialist in the dances of Indonesia, she has led classes, school residencies and workshops for adults and children.
 Currently, Tri serves as the Dance Director for Indonesian Performing Arts Association of Minnesota.
 She has developed a strong foundation of dance performance that is based on the aesthetic and philosophical ideas of classical and traditional dance.

 (Native American)—World Dance class Feb.
 5